bhavBains/tvizzer/README.md

-# Tweeter Project
+# Tvizzer

-Tweeter is a simple, single-page Twitter clone.
+Tvizzer is a simple, single-page Twitter clone.

 A single page app (SPA) built with HTML, CSS, JS, jQuery and AJAX front-end skills, and used Node, Express and MongoDB for server side/back-end.